chownsauce/spotify-playlist-on-youtube/README.md

 ```
 mv sample.env env
 ```
-Fill the variables with your data.
+Fill the variables from _env_ file with your data.

 ## Run
 ```